 At Delph Side, we intend for our pupils to acquire the skills and knowledge which will enable them to develop as individuals - to be emotionally literate, confident, caring, concerned and committed to their own development, yet aware of their responsibilities to others.
-We believe that positive and respectful behaviour is the responsibility of all 'Delph Sider's', and should be modelled, supported and taught by parents, carers and Delph Side staff alike.
+We believe that positive and respectful behaviour is the responsibility of all 'Delph Siders', and should be modelled, supported and taught by parents, carers and Delph Side staff alike.

-We believe that children behave positively when they ENJOY coming to school, and being part of a wider community of friends and family who care about each other equally.
-Children should enjoy their learning and enjoy their time in class are productive and happy, and care about good order in their learning environment.
+We believe that children behave positively when they ENJOY coming to school and being part of a wider community of friends and family who care about each other equally.
+Children should enjoy their learning and enjoy their time in class, which as a result, leads to much happier learners.